Redcar: Religion

-To the east of Redcar is the grade II* listed Church of St Peter, designed by Ignatius Bonomi and built 1822–29.
-In 1818, Lord Dundas gave land for a church, St Peters.
+To the east of Redcar there is the Anglican Church of St Peter, designed by Ignatius Bonomi and built 1822–29 on land given by Lord Dundas.
+It is a grade II* listed building.
 The foundation stone was laid by Lady Turner of Kirkleatham in 1823.
-Initially it was a daughter church of Marske, but became an independent parish in 1867.
+Formerly, it was part of Marske Parish, but became an independent parish in 1867.
 It has a window commemorating local benefactor Sir William Turner.

 Transport

 Redcar has two railway stations, on the Tees Valley line, with trains operated by Northern and TransPennine Express, namely Redcar Central and Redcar East.
 A third station Redcar British Steel, which closed in December 2019, served the steelworks.

 The main roads through the town are the A1085 and the A1042, with the A174 bypassing.
 Redcar is served primarily by Arriva North East buses, connecting Redcar with the surrounding towns and villages.

 The Pangea North and CANTAT-3 submarine telecommunication cables both come ashore between Redcar and Marske-by-the-Sea.